circleci/circleci-docs/jekyll/_cci2/skip-build.md

 A few points to note regarding the scope of the `ci skip` feature:

-* The pipeline and workflows will still exist for these commits but all jobs will **not** be run.
+* The pipeline and workflows will still exist for these commits but no jobs will be run.
 * If you push multiple commits at once, a single `[ci skip]` or `[skip ci]` will skip the build **for all commits**.
 * This feature is not supported for fork PRs.
 Scheduled workflows will run even if you push a commit with `[ci skip]` message.
 Changing the config file is the way to upgrade the current schedule.